 Sanctions for Infractions range from a Verbal Warning to Eviction from residence.
-Please see page 22 for a complete list of possible sanctions.
+Please see refer to the end of this page for a complete list of possible sanctions.

 Note: It should be noted that the possibility of residence disciplinary action does not preclude referral to the University Disciplinary Committee; prosecution or other remedies that may be available through the legal system.
 Expulsion from the University may occur in extreme cases.

 Chart: Normal Range of Sanctions

 |Number of Accumulated** Points||Range of Sanctions Applied at this Point Level|

 |1 to 2*||Written or Verbal Warning|

 |2 to 4*||Written Warning to Probation; may include educational sanctions|

 Any Level 3 infraction could result in an eviction at any time.

 * It is important to keep in mind that severity or circumstance surrounding an incident may result in a higher point value than what is listed and, therefore, a heavier sanction may be imposed.

 ** Accumulated Points refers to the TOTAL number of points a student has accumulated from all infractions record, which includes points from past disciplinary incidents i.e. a low-level infraction receives a more serious sanction if a student previous disciplinary points on record).